 Founded in 1922 by a retired farmer, State Farm Insurance had its start as an auto insurance company.
 Now, it is a full-line insurer, offering personal and business policies including life, home, renter’s, identity theft, and commercial auto coverage.
 The company claims to insure more cars and homes than any other insurer in America.
 It operates in all 50 states plus the District of Columbia.

-State Farm Insurance earns a spot in the top third of the auto insurance companies in our survey.
+State Farm Insurance earns a spot in the top half of the auto insurance companies in our survey.
 Customers cite the ease of filing claims, the resolution of their claims, and the company's customer service.
+In our survey, they’re a bit less thrilled with the status updates they received from the company during the claims process.
 Some survey respondents cite their long tenure as State Farm as helping get the best rates and service.
-In our survey, the company fell down when it came to communicating the status of claims.
-About six in ten customers would recommend the auto insurance company to others.
+Almost seven in ten customers would recommend the auto insurance company to others.
+More than three-quarters say they are likely or very likely to renew their State Farm policies when they come due.

 Young adults looking for an insurance policy will likely find that State Farm does not have the lowest rates available, though they are better than average.
 The young adult female driver profile in our study could expect annual coverage rates in our study of $1,373, while a male profile's policy would likely be around $1,501.
 Those study rates are about $90 and $50 better, respectively, than the average price among the nine companies in our study.